 This multi-city project aims to join in the search for effective intervention models to break the cycle of violence.
 This project is predicated on the presumption of a societal moral responsibility to seek to provide community members education that will promote healthier lifestyles, coping mechanisms, support systems, and early detection and monitoring.
 This education would provide immediate benefits for the target communities and provide an effective national model that will mitigate and alleviate the escalating incidence and prevalence of community violence in our nation for generations to come.

+Building partnerships in both Ferguson and Chicago.
 This multi-city violence intervention project will promote awareness by educating community members on the effects of violence on the health.
-As leaders, the Clinical Scholars, Lachell Wardell and Tonita Smith, will reach out to community-based organizations, schools, faith-based organizations, healthcare providers, and afterschool programs to promote the vision of good health for these communities that have been impacted by violence (Rowitz, 2014).
+As leaders, the Clinical Scholars, Lachell Wardell and Tonita Smith, will reach out to community-based organizations, schools, faith-based organizations, healthcare providers, and after school programs to promote the vision of good health for these communities that have been impacted by violence.

-- CS Team was invited to join St. Louis ReCAST Coalition of Stakeholders after engaging St. Louis Public Health Department.
+- Invitation was extended to join St. Louis ReCAST Coalition of Stakeholders after engaging St. Louis Public Health Department.

 - Parents were surveyed in Chicago on the effects of violence on health.

-—St. Louis Site – Believers Temple Word Fellowship, Urban Initiatives, YPALA
+Ferguson: Believers Temple Word Fellowship, Urban Initiatives, DREAM Success, Inc.

 - Promotion of awareness of the effects of violence through education in the community